 Find out about how to stay up to date with COVID-19 vaccines.

 Where to get vaccinated

-The COVID-19 Vaccine Clinic Finder is the best way to book a vaccination.
+The health Service Finder is the best way to book a vaccination.
 Find a clinic near you that suits your needs.

 Monitor the health of people in your care and watch out for symptoms of COVID-19.

 Keep in mind that some people with intellectual or developmental disability may:

 - be at greater risk of serious illness due to COVID-19 if they have some medical conditions and co-morbidities